Focus Taiwan App

 To activate the text-to-speech service, please first agree to the privacy policy below.

 Taipei, Nov.
-27 (CNA) Hsieh Yi-jung (謝宜容), the former Work Development Agency New Taipei Office head whose 39-year-old subordinate died in an apparent suicide earlier this month, has been banned from leaving Taiwan by prosecutors investigating claims of criminal malfeasance.
+27 (CNA) Hsieh Yi-jung (謝宜容), the former Workforce Development Agency New Taipei Office head whose 39-year-old subordinate died in an apparent suicide earlier this month, has been banned from leaving Taiwan by prosecutors investigating claims of criminal malfeasance.

 According to sources with knowledge of the matter, the New Taipei District Prosecutors Office has sent notice of the ban to border control authorities, including the National Immigration Agency and the Coast Guard Administration, of Hsieh's eight-month exit ban.